andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 ### Back to catalog / favorites

-Add a Back button to Details page that takes users to Catalog view if they came from Catalog, or to Favorites if they came from Favorites view:
+Add a *Back* button to the *Details* page.
+The button should take users to the *Catalog* view if they came from the *Catalog*.
+It should take them to the *Favorites* if they came from the *Favorites* view:

 <iframe height="690" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, More, step 4" src="//codepen.io/andgordy/embed/JVZVvr/?height=690&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/JVZVvr/'>Interaction basics—Course project, More, step 4</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Create a variable to store the view user came from to Details page:
+Create a variable to store the view that the users came to the *Details* from:

 ```js
 data: {